ConsumerDataRight/mock-data-recipient/README.md

   - Used internally within the Mock Data Recipient to simplify interactions with the Register and Data Holders.
 - Azure Functions
   - Azure Functions that can automate the continuous Get Data Holders discovery and Dynamic Client Registration process.
-  - For each Data Holder retrieved from the Register, a message will be added to the DynamicClietnRegistration queue.
+  - For each Data Holder retrieved from the Register, a message will be added to the DynamicClientRegistration queue.
 A function listening to the queue, will pick up the message and attempt to register the Data Recipient with the Data Holder.
   - To get help on the Azure Functions, see the [help guide](./Help/azurefunctions/HELP.md).
 - Repository
   - A SQL repository is included that contains local data used within the Mock Data Recipient.